mhanlon/beginner_xcode/README.md

-# Beginner Swift k
+# Beginner Swift Sushi

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+Before we get started with Swift, we have to download Xcode.